 I hear gray wolves howling around my house a lot and wanted to study them to understand them better.
 The wolf has always been a tradition in America forever.

-The wolf is a highly intelligent, social creature.
+The wolf is an intelligent, social creature.
 They can run fast, work in packs to take down large prey, and have a complex social structure.

 What is a Male Wolf Called?

 A male wolf is called a “male wolf.”
 Unlike most mammals, they do not have a specific name or term to distinguish them.
 A male wolf that is breeding is called a stud or brute.
 The male canines can be called “sire” if breeding.

 Again, a female wolf does not have a specific term to name.
 Female canines are generally called a bitch.

 What Other Names are There for Wolves?